10 Best Things to Do in White Sands National Park

 9. White Sands Historic District

-Long before White Sands became the National Park as we know it today, the park was designated under the Herbert Hoover administration as a National Monument in 1933.
+Long before White Sands became the National Park as we know it today, it was designated a National Monument in 1933 under the Herbert Hoover administration.

-Today, park visitors are encouraged to stop in to see and learn more about the historic district, get questions answered about White Sands National Park, and to fill up on water, as the visitor center is the only place in White Sands National Park to find water in the entire park.
+Today, park visitors are encouraged to stop in to see and learn more about the historic district, get questions answered about White Sands National Park, and fill up on water, as the visitor center is the only place in the park where water is available.

 Google Maps Directions: White Sands Historic District